Utodev/utoboot/README.md

 for ZX-Uno, which uses graphics in Timex HiRes mode).

 daadloader.asm contains a loader that has been implemented in DAAD Ready 3.0, so games can have autoboot.
 DAAD Ready contains everything that is needed, but source code is better hosted in this project.
+DAAD loader will be included by default in DAAD Ready.